 First of all, admins can assign and dedicate specific devices for users.
-To get started with this, admin should have administrative access to the solution (Public Cloud, Private Cloud or On-Premise) or alternatively authorized access to dedicate devices that are in their group of users.
+To get started with this, admin should have administrative access to the solution (Public Cloud, Private Cloud or On-Premise) or alternatively authorized access to dedicated devices that are in their group of users.

 First the method to identify devices needs to be updated to also include the ACCOUNT field.
 This can be done from the Admin -> Devices -> Device Models table.
 On top right corner there is button () to edit criteria for device identification.
 New device model criteria should be as below.

-This change can take a while as all devices in cloud need to be updated with this new criteria.
+This change can take a while as all devices in the cloud need to be updated with this new criteria.

 1. Enabling the feature.
 To enable the feature there MUST be ACCOUNT in device model criteria.

-When admin adds the device model there will be a few second delay as devices are getting processed and instantiated.
+When admin adds the device model there will be a few-second delay as devices are getting processed and instantiated.

 IT and Management – How Can They Follow the Progress